 Effective Date 2026-03-07

-Specialties Affected Primary care, integrative medicine, behavioral health, cardiology (hypertension management)
+Specialties Affected Primary care, cardiology, psychiatry, integrative medicine, behavioral health

 CMS Transcendental Meditation Coverage Criteria and Medical Necessity Requirements 2026

-The Centers for Medicare & Medicaid Services reviewed the evidence on Transcendental Meditation and reached a clear conclusion: TM does not meet medical necessity standards for Medicare coverage.
+The Centers for Medicare & Medicaid Services is direct on this one: Transcendental Meditation does not meet medical necessity under Medicare.
+CMS reviewed the evidence and concluded it is incomplete at best.

-CMS looked at two specific clinical scenarios where TM proponents pushed for coverage.
-The first was TM as treatment or adjunctive therapy for mild and essential hypertension.
-The second was TM as sole or adjunctive treatment for anxiety and psychological stress-related disorders.
-Medicare denied coverage for both.
+The policy covers two proposed use cases that proponents have pushed for years.
+First, TM as treatment for mild hypertension or as adjunctive therapy for essential hypertension.
+Second, TM as sole or adjunctive treatment for anxiety and other psychological stress-related disorders.
+CMS reviewed both and found the same problem with each.

 CMS Transcendental Meditation Exclusions and Non-Covered Indications